pubstack/pubstack.github.io/_posts/2016-07-07-venezuelan-cuatro.md

 from The Ukulele Orchestra of Great Britain or this [Cuatro method](/static/cuatro/cuatro-method.pdf).

-Also you can play these excellent videos from Youtube.
+Also you can listen these excellent videos from Youtube.

-{% assign videoId = NZ123ysut9s %}
+{% assign videoId = "NZ123ysut9s" %}
 {% include youtubePlayer.html id=videoId %}

-{% assign videoId = 3JqMTEr1HIg %}
+{% assign videoId = "3JqMTEr1HIg" %}
 {% include youtubePlayer.html id=videoId %}